 This might still be less than your rent.
 You can apply for a discretionary housing payment to make up any shortfall.

-If you don't get any of these benefits and your income changes frequently, the housing benefit office at the council works out your average wage when deciding how much housing benefit you should receive.
+If you don't get any of these benefits and your income changes frequently, the housing benefit office uses your average wage to work out how much housing benefit you get.

-Your council should calculate your earnings over a longer period if this produces a fairer result.
+The council should calculate your earnings over a different period if it gives a fairer result.

 Report your changing income

 You usually don't have to report every change in your income if the council works out an average wage to calculate your housing benefit because your wages vary.

 But you must report changes that mean that your average income is likely to go up or down.